Christ Carried to the Tomb

 Christ Carried to the tomb (c.
 1610) is an oil on canvas painting by Sisto Badalocchio.
 It is located in Room XVIII of the Borghese Gallery in Rome.
 Its dimensions are 123 x 168 cm.

 Sisto Badalocchio Rosa (28 June 1585 – c.
 1647) was an Italian painter and engraver of the Bolognese School.

 Sisto Badalocchio assisted Annibale Carracci with the decoration of the Palazzo Farnese in Rome after working with Agostino Carracci in Parma from 1600 to 1602.
 Together with Lanfranco, in 1607, he published a series of engravings after Raphael’s Rooms in the Vatican City.
 Although he returned to Parma in 1609, he revisited Rome on various events.

 This painting, datable to the second decade of the 17th century, is of unknown provenance.
 It is not recorded before the fidei-commissum of 1833, where it is attributed generically to the Borghese School

 Even though Roberto Longhi proposed the name of Antonio, Annibale Carracci’s nephew and Agostino’s son, Denis Mahon, subsequently ascribed the artwork to Sisto Badalocchio.

 Several other versions of the painting exist nowadays, though their attribution remains problematic; a comparable composition is also known in several versions in the National Gallery, London.
-Badalocchio is recognized today as an important figure in bringing the artistic styles of the Italian Baroque to northern Italy.
+Badalocchio is recognized today as an essential figure in bringing the artistic styles of the Italian Baroque to northern Italy.